OSDeploy/GitBook/osdrivers/setup/configmgr-osd-integration/README.md

 # ConfigMgr OSD Integration

 OSDrivers can work with ConfigMgr OSD.
-For this, we need to create OSDriver Packages.
+There are a few steps, but everything is simple.